cspr-rad/kairos-spec/src/spec.typ

   - TokenID and amount are legitimate, given the current Validium's state
   - The transaction is independent of the current queue of transactions, i.e. the sender and recipient aren't included yet
 - Generate a ZKP and write it to the database
-- During the server's phase 2, generate the ZKR and post it to the L1 smart contract
+- During the server's phase 2, generate the batch proof and post it to the L1 smart contract
-- Put the status of all transactions included in this ZKR to Success once the L1 transaction is accepted
+- Put the status of all transactions included in this batch proof to Success once the L1 transaction is accepted

 Notes:
 - Anytime the L2 server posts something to its database, this information is sent to the backup servers.